wagood/laralist/README.md

 * Laravel Blade [Comments](https://github.com/spatie/laravel-blade-comments).
 Add debug comments to your rendered output

+* [DANACore Packages](https://github.com/otnansirk/laravel-dana).
+This Laravel wrapper/library for DANA Payment API.
+Visit [https://dana.id](https://dana.id) for more information about the product and see documentation at [https://dashboard.dana.id/api-docs](https://dashboard.dana.id/api-docs) for more technical details. <!-- payment, DANA -->

 * [Data Migrator](https://github.com/oguzhankrcb/DataMigrator) is a PHP/Laravel package that helps you migrate data from one model to another, even if they have different structures.
 It's especially useful when you're migrating data between models with different database schemas.
 * Laravel [Date Scopes](https://github.com/laracraft-tech/laravel-date-scopes) provides a big range of useful date scopes for your Laravel Eloquent models!
 * [Docgen for Laravel Facade](https://github.com/irazasyed/docgen) Streamline your Laravel package development with automatic facade documentation using Docgen for Laravel Facade.